Other Worship Music, Part 2

 "A Prayer (after Jesus)" was inspired by the Lord's Prayer but uses more broadly accessible, non-creedal language.

-"Sing the World that God Imagines" was originally inspired by a Hymn Society conference theme.
-It is paired here with a tune I wrote for a different hymn but works very well with the Hymn to Joy.
+"Sing the World that God Imagines" (original music) was originally inspired by a Hymn Society conference theme.
+Here is another version of the video.
+You may prefer to pair "Sing the World that God Imagines" with the Ode to Joy.

 "So Great a Cloud of Witnesses" re-envisions Hebrews 11 and 12 with a social justice focus.